fistR/RistinollaMiniMax/kayttoohje.md

 ## Running
 The program is run by executing the jar file.
 It will terminate once it is done.
+You can find the jar in the dist directory or by downloading the release.

 ## Inputs
 When asked to submit input, make sure to press the key you intended.
 You cannot